-The Nexus Today features interesting recent links from around the web.
+The Nexus Today is a network of sites featuring interesting recent links from around the web.

-The software’s still in beta test, so apologies in advance for any bugs.
+The software’s still in beta, so apologies in advance for any bugs.
 If you run into a problem, or have any feedback or suggestions, please get in touch via email (firstname.lastname@example.org), Twitter, or our Dreamwidth community.

 How it works

 The Nexus Today uses an approach that historian Jo Guldi calls critical search: combining algorithmic analysis with human judgement.
 Unlike most other “link aggregation” software, it’s designed with an explicit focus on accessibility, diversity and justice — and using techniques like social threat modeling to minimize the effect of disinformation and spammers.
-Of course, it’s far from perfect.
+Of course, it’s far from perfect; suggestions for improvement are very welcome!
 Still, even at this early stage, hopefully the links are useful!

 Who’s behind The Nexus Today?

 Me!
 I’m Jon Pincus, a software engineer / entrepreneur / strategist and activist who focuses on justice, equity, diversity, inclusion, and intersectionality.
 I started working on this software out of frustration with current link aggregators.
 Sites like Google News, Reddit, Axios, Hacker News, Quartz, and Techmeme primarily amplify and center cis, white, able-bodied, and male perspectives.
 Meanwhile, my Twitter feed has tons of great content by and about people of color, trans and queer people, disabled people, and women — content that isn’t showing up on reddit et al. Is there a way to amplify these voices?

 This early version of The Nexus Today is just a starting point, on the path to a “minimum viable product” with enough functionality to be useful and lots of room for improvement.
 Feedback is more than welcome!
 For now, email, Dreamwidth, and Twitter are the best options.